saibhreas/book_search-mern/README.md

 *That is not giving the student the answer.*  The student in practice, by practice, of the correct method develops the muscle memory, and this is the answer.

-* Triplets- 3 notes strung together with slightly different accents (style markings) make the difference between and Irish jig, and a Star Wars like march (the difference between a NoSQL simple database and an Apollo/Graphql/Express Full stack app with REDUX.
+* Triplets- 3 notes strung together with slightly different accents (style markings) make the difference between an Irish jig, and a Star Wars like march (the difference between a NoSQL simple database and an Apollo/Graphql/Express Full stack app with REDUX.
     Tri pl et verses Diga da is all it takes to change 1 2 3 into the familiar reel of an Irish jig “Trip pl let Trip pl let Trip pl let = a jig.
 It can also be Waltz (a mysql db with js and html)
     Diga da is a march.
 Da Da Da Digada  Digada = the imperial march from Star wars, miles off from the waltz or the reel.

 *If the music new student cannot read the difference in the sheet music,* sending them back home to practice without demonstrating the difference, actually make the corrections harder over time.
 Because the student is practicing, creating muscle memory; ingraining wrong muscle memory over and over again   *It will be harder to root out.*
 Practice alone does not make a perfect performance

 **Practice does not make perfect.**  Perfect practice makes perfect execution.
 The practice has to be nurtured, corrected early, reinforced, and critiqued.
 That makes good practices, good learning connection, and good product.